Egusi Soup Recipe

 Ground almonds

-Escalate the quality of the Egusi Soup – Almond Vegetable Stew with ground almonds to add texture and flavor.
-Aside from the nutty and earthy taste, the ground almonds also serve as thickeners for the broth.
+Escalate the quality of the Egusi Soup with ground almonds to add texture and flavor.
+Aside from the nutty and earthy taste, the ground almonds also serve as thickeners for the soup.

 Since they are already ground into granules, you can easily mix and dissolve them in the stew.
 You buy these in grocery stores or make them at home with fresh almonds.